coverclock/com-diag-scattergun/README.md

 com-diag-scattergun
 -------------------

-Evaluating hardware entropy sources and random number generators using a vast suite of tests.
+Evaluating hardware entropy sources and random number generators using a suite of tests.

 # Copyright